keboola/developers-docs/extend/common-interface/config-file.md

 The data can be, however, modified outside of the component itself using the [Component configuration](http://docs.keboola.apiary.io/#reference/component-configurations) API calls.

 **Important:** The state file is not thread-safe.
-If multiple instances of the *same configuration* are run simultaneously in the *same project*, the one writing data later wins.
-Use the state file more as an HTTP Cookie than as a Database.
+If multiple instances of the **same configuration** are run simultaneously in the **same project**, the one writing data later wins.
+Use the state file more as an HTTP cookie than as a database.
 A typical use for the state file would be saving the last record loaded from some API to enable incremental loads.

 ## Usage File